3.2. Basic Line Plots

 • Figures may now have a global title, xlabel, and ylabel for the set of plots.

-• The size and spacing between tiles is adjustable.
-The following commands reduce the spacing between tiles and the padding between the edges of the figure and the grid of tiles.
+• The size and spacing between tiles are adjustable.
+The following commands reduce the spacing between tiles and the padding between the figure’s edges and the tiles’ grid.
 The net effect is to increase the size of the individual plots.

 t = tiledlayout(3, 3);